Liquid Information Flow Control: Leak Repair in

-\custompar{Type casts.} For the purpose of fault localization, we extend the values of \corelg with type casts:
+\custompar{Type casts.} For the purpose of leak localization, we extend the values of \corelg with type casts:

-Statically, our casts are similar to those in prior work~\cite{KnowlesF10}; in particular, the cast $\cast{T'}{T}$ has type $T'\to T$.
-However, the dynamic semantics of casts in \corelg is undefined.
-The idea is that casts are inserted solely for the purpose of targeting synthesis, and, if synthesis succeeds, are completely eliminated.
+Statically, our casts are similar to those in prior work~\cite{KnowlesF10}; in particular, the cast $\cast{T}{T'}$ has type $T\to T'$, as indicated in \autoref{synth:casts}.
+However, the dynamic semantics of casts in \corelg is undefined: casts are inserted solely for the purpose of leak localization, and, if repair succeeds, are completely eliminated.
 We restrict the notion of \emph{type-safe} \corelg programs to those that are well-typed are \emph{free of type casts}.